jASN1 User Guide

 In a first step you have to compile the ASN.1 code of your choice to Java classes.
 To run the compiler you can use the run scripts for Linux and Windows found in the run-scripts folder.
 Executing the scripts without any parameters will print help information to the screen.

-The generated classes can then be used to easily encode and decode BER encoded data.
-The encoded data will confirm to the DER syntax.
+The generated classes can then be used to easily encode and decode BER/DER encoded data.
 For an example on how to use the generated classes see the folder projects/jasn1-compiler/src/sample/java/org/openmuc/jasn1/sample/.

 4. Modifying and Compiling jASN1